What is Design and Visual Communication about?

 - develop connections with their audiences and users to resolve issues in ways that translate into valuable industry skills

-- engage in critical inquiry in order to understand and empathise with the user to better meet their needs and honour their values
+- engage in critical inquiry in order to understand and empathise with the user to better meet their needs

 - connect with place and the whakapapa of the people they are designing for